Get a library card!

 No. The Online Access Card does not require a visit to the library.
 Just fill out the registration form and you’ll immediately have full access to digital and online resources provided by Sno-Isle Libraries.
 Note: This card will not allow checkout of physical items or use of in-library computers once community libraries reopen.

-I want books, too, when you reopen.
+I want books, too.

 Do either of these library cards expire?